bgdnvk/hashnode-backups/ckz0rd5kh00mgmjs1ewyhf331.md

 ```

-To begin we get Lombok so we don't have to write the getters for the class.
+To begin we import [Lombok](https://projectlombok.org/features/GetterSetter) so we don't have to write the getters for the class.
 Afterwards we define the class as Entity and map the Java objects to the database we are accessing.
 The most confused annotation could be GeneratedValue: we always need an id and in this case we made our id to be generated automatically.
-Annotation syntax is usually:
+Spring annotations have the following syntax:
 ```
 @AnnotationName(parameter="parameter value")
 ```

 ## Repository
-The Repository interface is a DAO (data access object) bean that simplifies our interaction with SQL thanks to JPA, the interface takes 2 parameters: the type of object and the type of id, after which it will allow you to use its extended methods:
+The Repository interface is a [DAO (data access object)](https://docs.spring.io/spring-framework/docs/4.2.x/spring-framework-reference/html/dao.html) bean that simplifies our interaction with SQL thanks to JPA, the interface takes 2 parameters: the type of object and the type of id, after which it will allow you to use its extended methods:

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1643514703251/Li5KUFAKW.png)